jojoji54/mrRubik-privacy/PSPPhone-privacy-policy.md

 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, email address, gender, location, pictures.
 The information that we request will be retained by us and used as described in this privacy policy.
 The app does use third party services that may collect information used to identify you.

+### Use of Permissions
+To offer the full functionalities of our application, we request the following permissions:

+- **Storage**: This permission is needed to access photos and videos stored on your device, enabling you to [...state the purpose...].
+- **Application Access**: We request permission to view the applications installed on your device to [...state the purpose...].

+Please note that you have control over these permissions and can revoke them at any time through your device's settings.

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.